 [Editor’s note: This story was originally published May 2018.
-It has since been republished and updated due to the developments from the Farm Bill.
+It has since been republished and updated to include the most relevant information available.
 At least one stock has been removed from this list.]

 Last year witnessed several catalysts for the legal cannabis industry, most notably the legalization of recreational marijuana in Canada.
 As a result, several marijuana stocks jumped substantially in market value due to the open-ended potential.
 Essentially, we’re talking about an industry that practically didn’t exist before, at least from a government tax revenue perspective.